HoonamEtkasaeian/GhostTrack/README.md

 Display on the menu ```Username Tracker```

 <img src="https://github.com/HunxByts/GhostTrack/blob/main/asset/User.png"/>
-on this menu you can search for information from the target username on social media
+on this menu you can search for information from the target username on social media websites

 <details>
 <summary>:zap: Author :</summary>